Having to deal with Christmas tree bugs and other Christmas tree pests is one of the quickest and nastiest ways to ruin the holidays for yourself.

 Especially in the heart of the winter season, a lot of species of insects are gathered slumbering in tree holes and trunks, waiting for the spring to come.
 A common and average-sized Christmas tree can hold up to 25 thousand individual insects if you’re unlucky or “just” several hundred insects if you are just a bit unlucky.
 And as soon as you bring said Christmas tree into your warm home, each and every one of these critters will decide that spring must have arrived and will start crawling around.

 So, let’s take a quick look at the most common Christmas tree bugs, as well as what you can do to get rid of them.

-- Praying mantises: These large insects are not so many pests, as they are just ugly, annoying and frightening.
-In fact, like most spiders, they feed on smaller insect pests, so they are technically “good” for having fewer insect pests around.
-In fact, praying mantises are one of the most common insect types kept as pets by humans.
+Praying mantises are one of the most common insect types kept as pets by humans.
 However, most people would still rather have them doing their work outside and not in your own home.
-Praying mantises can be found on all types of trees and plants which makes them easy to get into your home on accident with not just Christmas trees
+Praying mantises can be found on all types of trees and plants which makes them easy to get into your home on accident with not just Christmas trees.

 The variety of insect pests that can crawl on or inside your Christmas tree is quite significant, as you can see, and these are only the more common types.
 With most of them, here are the main steps to take in order to keep them away from your home:

 - Inspect the tree carefully when purchasing it or before cutting it down.
 Pay close attention to the lower branches, their undersides, and the trunk of the tree.
 Remove any infested branches and bird nests.

 - Leave the Christmas tree in your garage for several days to get rid of the insects before bringing the tree into your home.

 - Shake the tree as hard as possible, either outside and away from your property or in your garage.
 If you are doing it indoors, do it over a large sheet to gather the falling insects.